jesusmarket/jesusmarket/wp-content/plugins/seamless-donations/readme.txt

 This plugin was adopted in March 2015 by David Gewirtz.
 Ongoing support and updates have continued, as evidenced by the major 4.0 upgrade.
 Feel free to visit [David's Lab Notes](http://zatzlabs.com/category/seamless-donations/) for a development roadmap and additional details.
 Special thanks to Allen Snook for originally creating the plugin and making adoption possible.

 == Installation ==

+**IMPORTANT: Support has moved to the ZATZLabs site and is no longer provided on the WordPress.org forums.
+Please visit the new [Seamless Donations Community Forums](http://zatzlabs.com/forums/).
+If you need a timely reply from the developer, please [open a ticket](http://zatzlabs.com/submit-ticket/).**

 1. Upload/install the Seamless Donations plugin
 2. Activate the plugin